-In our work at Active Living By Design, we are privileged to connect with communities, agencies and organizations of all sizes that are working within (and sometimes around) the current food system to increase access to healthy food for all people.
+In our work at Active Living By Design (now Healthy Places by Design), we are privileged to connect with communities, agencies and organizations of all sizes that are working within (and sometimes around) the current food system to increase access to healthy food for all people.
 It is awe-inspiring to hear about their successes with partnerships, farmers, local governments, retailers and others.
 Here are just a few examples of innovative ways that groups have plugged in and developed strategies for addressing different areas of the food system:

 Production: The Mystic Housing Developments, a public housing development in Somerville, MA, transformed its asphalt surroundings into green space for the immigrant-led Mystic Community Garden.
 New programming for youth and other non-profits grew from this garden, which created opportunities for the community to work together and reinvest in this once-overlooked space.
 Somerville also became the first community in Massachusetts to approve an urban agriculture ordinance, allowing more residents to grow their own produce.

 Processing: I serve on the board of Farmer Foodshare, a North Carolina non-profit that connects local, healthy food to agencies serving food-insecure individuals.
 Unlike a traditional food bank, Farmer Foodshare brokers relationships in order to get produce straight from farmers to hunger relief agencies, and intentionally creates programs that support both groups.
 This increases farmers’ profit margins, improves agencies’ ability to provide healthier foods and also bolsters the local economy.